BackupCup/MCDE/README.md

 Absolutely!
 I only ask that you provide a link back to this page.

 ### I've seen your mod on other sites.
 Did you post it and are they safe?
 I have not, nor do I plan to, post my mod on any other sites than Curseforge, Modrinth or my GitHub page.
 If you have downloaded my mod from somewhere else, 1.
 It isn't from me and 2.
 It may have some kind of malicious files or have been modified in some way.
-I urge you to delete the file, run a full virus and malware scan and, if you want to use MC Dungeons Enchantments, I recommend to download it from [CurseForge](https://legacy.curseforge.com/minecraft/mc-mods/mc-dungeons-enchantments), [Modrinth](https://modrinth.com/mod/mc-dungeons-enchanting) or [GitHub](https://github.com/EndLone/MCDE/releases).
+I urge you to delete the file, run a full virus and malware scan and, if you want to use MC Dungeons Enchanting, I recommend to download it from [CurseForge](https://curseforge.com/minecraft/mc-mods/mc-dungeons-enchanting), [Modrinth](https://modrinth.com/mod/mc-dungeons-enchanting) or [GitHub](https://github.com/EndLone/MCDE/releases).

 ### 1.12.2?
 No, just no.